 Brisbane Aug 2009

 law enforcement field for over 10 years.
-Through out this time I have always trained in Martial arts and defensive tactics and continually searched
+Through out this time I have always trained in Martial arts and defensive tactics and continually searched for a realistic/effective

-bunch of techniques.
-The ISR Matrix team have seriously done some quality research and development to establish 9 core techniques that flow systematically
+techniques.
+The ISR Matrix team have seriously done some quality research and development to establish 9 core techniques that flow systematically together.
+ISR Matrix

 Brisbane Aug 2009 & March 2010